ansible-collections/collection_template/README.md

 ### Collection maintenance

+The current maintainers are listed in the [MAINTAINERS](MAINTAINERS) file.
+Don't hesitate to reach them out mentioning in the proposals.

-Maintainers of this collection follow the [Maintainer guidelines](MAINTAINING.md).
+To learn how to maintain / become a maintainer of this collection, refer to the [Maintainer guidelines](MAINTAINING.md).

 ## Governance